QuASA to present 12th annual Drag Show - Daily Trojan

 Liv Haddad, a senior majoring in creative writing and whose drag persona is Romeo Black, began exploring masculine, feminine and androgynous gender identities through drag.

-“[Drag] definitely began as a way for me to explore my gender identity and my gender expression because I started doing drugs pretty much right after I realized I was a non-binary trans masc and I still wanted to present in feminine ways,” Haddad said.
+“[Drag] definitely began as a way for me to explore my gender identity and my gender expression because I started doing drag pretty much right after I realized I was a non-binary trans masc and I still wanted to present in feminine ways,” Haddad said.

 The performers also represent different levels of experience, featuring both seasoned performers and rookies who will make their debut at the show.
 Caleb Flenoury, a sophomore majoring in electrical and computer engineering, will be debuting as Satin Ringz in the show.

-Note: Correction: A published version of this article contained an incorrect quote from Haddad.
-The quote has been updated to reflect the correct wordage.
-The article was updated to correct the name of performer Gal Fieri and her pronouns.
-The Daily Trojan regrets these errors.